emmajanedrews/base-template/_posts/2017-10-02-how-to-determine-your-homes-value-and-get-it-listed.md

 We’ll come out to your house, take a thorough look around, and take detailed notes.
 After we learn as much as we can about your home, we’ll take our data and schedule the next meeting at our office.

-In this 2nd meeting, we’ll review the value that we came up with for the home.
-We’ll walk you through the process step-by-step, including what homes we used to compare yours with and al the features of your home that add or decrease its value.
+In this second meeting, we’ll review the value that we came up with for the home.
+We’ll walk you through the process step by step, including what homes we used to compare yours with and all the features of your home that add or decrease its value.
 You’ll walk away with our determination of what the market value of your home actually is. **The market moves quickly, however, so the analysis is only accurate for a month or two.**

 {% include pullquote.html %}